 Naturally occurring trans fats in meat and dairy products are not dangerous in controlled amounts.
 However, hydrogenated vegetable oil, margarine, pre-packaged desserts, frosting, and shortening are foods hiding the brain’s silent killer.
 Synthetic trans fats are harmful to cognitive function, as well as cardiac health.
 It advances inflammation.

 “Sugar free” is not always the healthier option.
 Aspartame and artificial sweeteners are in sugar free products.
 Aspartame is made from the amino acids aspartic acid and phenylalanine.
 If aspartame is consumed, the body breaks it down into methanol which is toxic in large amounts.

 Studies show artificial sweeteners provoke behavioral changes, depression, and learning difficulties.
 Participants consumed 11 mg of aspartame for every pound of body weight.
 After eight days, they scored lower on cognitive tests, were irritable, and had increased rates of depression in comparison to control subjects.

 Alcohol impairs the way in which the brain communicates and decreases brain volume.
-Those who frequently consume alcohol typically develop a B vitamin deficiency, which is connected to poor cognitive functioning.
-While the majority of detrimental effects stem from episodes of binge drinking, it is recommended that young people avid alcohol because it interferes with brain development.
+Those who frequently consume alcohol typically develop a B vitamin deficiency, which is connected to poor cognitive transparent pharmacy functioning.
+Most detrimental effects stem from episodes of binge drinking.
+But it’s young people should avoid alcohol because it interferes with brain development.
 Teenagers who drink are susceptible to risky behaviors and alcohol dependence into adulthood.

 American Academy of Neurology.
 (2020, April 22).
 Which foods do you eat together?
 How you combine them may raise dementia risk: Study finds ‘food networks’ centered on processed meats, starches may raise risk.
 ScienceDaily.
 Retrieved November 22, 2020 from www.sciencedaily.com/releases/2020/04/200422214038.htm